 What would you do if you want someone’s password for an account?
 You cannot just ask right away, because that will never work if you are a trusted friend.
 So what you do next is set up a trap, fake the users to retrieve it.
 In this post, I am sharing necessary details on Phishing and types of Phishing.

-So lets say I have an account is some xyz bank, which is popular, and you know it.
-Since you cannot get the details directly, you send me an email which is disguised to be coming from that bank.
-It is made so real using logos and properly formatted sentences and with the banks manager name under it, that it is almost impossible for me to find if that email is fake.
+Let’s say I have an account is some xyz bank, which is widespread, and you know it.
+Since you cannot get the details directly, you send me an email that is disguised to be coming from that bank.
+It is designed using real using logos, correctly formatted sentences, and with the bank’s manager name under it.
+It is almost impossible for me to find if that email is fake.

-Next I read the email in which you had also asked me to “Please, follow the link and confirm your password, as its going to expire today” and I follow it and end up giving my account details.
+Next, I read the email in which you had also asked me to “Please, follow the link and confirm your password, as its going to expire today.”
+I follow it and end up giving my account details.
 It is called phishing.

 According to Wikipedia :